Originally posted on 2016-09-06

 BY VIVIAN MAK

-Why should you, as a Canadian, go to the UK for your law degree?
-Well give you three reasons:
+Why should you, as a Canadian, study law in the UK?
+We’ll give you three reasons!

 1. You do NOT need to write the dreaded LSAT